gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 > Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

-Gatsby uses the PR process to review and test changes before they’re added to Gatsby’s GitHub repository.
+Gatsby uses the PR process to review and test changes before they're added to Gatsby's GitHub repository.
 Anyone can open a pull request.
-The same process is used for all contributors, whether this is your first open source contribution or you’re a core member of the Gatsby team.
+The same process is used for all contributors, whether this is your first open source contribution or you're a core member of the Gatsby team.

 When someone wants to contribute to Gatsby, they open a request to _pull_ their code into the repo.
 Depending on the type of change, PRs are categorized into: